root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

     *   Fix the computation of fit parameter errors in weighted extended maximum likelihood fits

 * RooStats
-    *   Improve StandardHypoTestInvDemo macro to add option (enableDetailedOutput) to save the fit result informations for every generated toy event in the output result file.
+    *   Improve StandardHypoTestInvDemo macro to add option (enableDetailedOutput) to save the fit result information for every generated toy event in the output result file.
 Fix also the running with Proof.

 * HistFactory
     *   Fix initialisation of data member of some classes (e.g. ShapeSys)